-The Control Display Unit (CDU) is the pilot interface to the FMC (Flight Management Computer (FMC).
+The Control Display Unit (CDU) is the pilot interface to the Flight Management Computer (FMC).
 The FMC integrates with the Flight Mamangement System (FMS) of the aircraft.

 Historical Context - What is a CDU, FMC & FMS ?

 The first true FMC was introduced in 1984 with the release of the Boeing 737-300.
 In its most basic description, the CDU can be described as a computer that can store flight and navigation data and perform detailed and comprehensive assessments of the stored data, providing the pilot with up date information that is relative to safe and accurate flight.
 The CDU interacts with the autopilot, flight director, auto-throttle and internal reference system (IRS).

 The navigation database is used to store route information which the autopilot will fly when in LNAV mode.
 When given data such as YMHB & KSEA, it takes inputs from the fuel summation unit to give a gross weight and best speeds for take off, climb, cruise, descent, holding, approach, etc. These speeds can all be flown directly by the autopilot & auto-throttle in VNAV mode.

 The integrated system, of which the FMC is just one component, is known as the Flight Management System (FMS) The FMS can be defined as being capable of four dimensional area navigation (latitude, longitude, altitude & time) while optimizing performance to achieve the most economical flight possible.

 An aircraft will only have one FMC installed, however, dependent upon company regulations, air safety and routing (flying over water), many operators will have two CDU's installed for redundancy.
 Think of the CDU as a keyboard to the FMC which in turn is a component of the FMS.

 This said, the acronyms FMC and CDU are often interchangeable.